jbytecode/LinRegOutliers/README.md

 Please check out the reference manual [here](https://jbytecode.github.io/LinRegOutliers/).

 ## News
-- We implemented algorithm(X, y) style calls for all of the algorithms where X is the design matrix and y is the response vector.
 - We implemented ~25 outlier detection algorithms which covers a high percentage of the literature.
+- Visit the [CHANGELOG.md](https://github.com/jbytecode/LinRegOutliers/blob/master/CHANGELOG.md) for the log of latest changes.

 ## Contributions
 You are probably the right contributor